 - Stop taking all antibiotics.
-Stop medications such as Lactulose, Imodium, Lomotil, Questran, Domperidone (Motilium), Metamucil, Prodiem, Senokot. - Follow a diet that avoids all foods containing lactose.
+Stop medications such as Lactulose, Imodium, Lomotil, Questran, Domperidone (Motilium), Metamucil, Prodiem, Senokot. - Follow a diet that avoids all foods containing high content of sucrose.
 Eat a bland diet, refer to the list on the next page to know which foods to avoid, and which foods you are allowed to eat.